microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/iot_uses_cases/aks/_index.md

   ![Screenshot showing how to access Cloud Shell in Visual Studio Code](./07.png)

-* Next, log into the deployment VM using your SSH credentials and edit the _/etc/aziot/config.toml_ and replace the connection string using the one we obtained in the previous step.
+* Next, log into the deployment VM using your SSH credentials and edit the _/etc/aziot/config.toml_ by replacing the connection string using the one we obtained in the previous step.

 ```shell
 # Manual provisioning with connection string